 Breckenrigg History, Family Crest & Coats of Arms

 Breckenrigg is a Dalriadan-Scottish name, no doubt originally for a person who lived in the places named Brackenrig, in Lanarkshire and Ayrshire.
 This place name comes from the Northern Old English words, bracken and rigg (ridge).
-Breckenrigg is a local, or habitation name, which comes from the names of places where the family once lived or held land.
+So, Breckenrigg literally means "dweller by the bracken-covered bridge."
+Bracken is a large fern which typically grows in moorland and is found on all continents except Antarctica and in all environments except deserts.

 Early Origins of the Breckenrigg family